September 1, 2022

 If your company doesn’t currently have a lactation support program in place, it could be because no one has asked for one yet.
 Lactation programs like TLN’s Newborn Families are designed to seamlessly integrate into existing employee benefits, giving you the workplace lactation care you deserve.
 Communicate your plan to breastfeed and explain that you will need the time and space to pump at work.
 Be prepared to address possible concerns, advocate for yourself, and acknowledge company efforts made to support your breastfeeding.
 By talking about it now, you have one less thing to worry about later (when you’re slightly sleep-deprived and have a newborn at your side).

-Plan a Prenatal IBCLC Visit
+Plan a prenatal IBCLC visit

 It’s normal to have a lot of questions or anxieties about breastfeeding at work.
 Get ahead of those concerns by meeting with a TLN International Board Certified Lactation Consultant (IBCLC) for a prenatal consultation.
 You can use this time to get to know your IBCLC, identify your feeding goals, and find the breast pump that’s right for you ahead of time.
 This meeting will help you start your breastfeeding journey with confidence and prepare you for long-term success.